th-we/deskflow-wiki/Quick-start-companion.md

-The quick start instructions on the README are an oversimplification of the steps required to build Synergy Core.
-You'll almost always have to do at least a few of the steps in this companion.
-Because developer environments vary, it's difficult to know exactly what every developer will need to do.
+The quick start instructions in the [README](/symless/synergy-core/blob/master/README.md) are simplified and should work in the ideal development environment.
+However, some developers will likely need to make changes to their environment to build Synergy Core.
+This guide aims to help with common development environment issues.

 - [Dependencies](#dependencies)
 - [Configure step](#configure-step)